Askafroa

 The Swedish scholar Hyltén-Cavallius recorded in his ethnographic work Wärend och Wirdarne a belief of a female creature living in the ash tree, in Ljunit Hundred.
-The elders used to sacrifice to the Askafroa on the morning of Ash Wednesday.
+The elders sacrificed to the Askafroa on the morning of Ash Wednesday.
 Before the sun had risen, they poured water over the roots of the ash tree.
-While doing this they said: "Nu offrar jag, så gör du oss ingen skada" meaning "Now I sacrifice [to you], so that you do us no harm".
+While doing this, they said: "Nu offrar jag, så gör du oss ingen skada", meaning "Now I sacrifice [to you], so that you do us no harm".
 Hyltén-Cavallius further writes that they believed that if anyone broke branches or twigs from the ash tree, they would become ill.